 Outpatient treatment is an excellent resource for clients who are in the beginning stages of their opiate addiction, those who do not need detox, or those who are transitioning out of intensive outpatient treatment.
-Within an outpatient treatment program at an opiate rehab in Knoxville, individuals will receive a number of different therapeutic services, however, the majority of their time spent at the facility will have them participating in group therapy with others.
+Within an outpatient treatment program at our opiate rehab in Knoxville, individuals will receive a number of different therapeutic services, however, the majority of their time spent at the facility will have them participating in group therapy with others.
 Outpatient treatment programs often occur a few times a week for a couple of hours at a time.

-It is not uncommon for those with a severe case of opiate addiction to slowly transition through each one of these types of addiction treatment while in an opiate addiction rehab center in Knoxville, Tennessee.
+It is not uncommon for those with a severe case of opiate addiction to slowly transition through each one of these types of addiction treatment while in our opiate rehab in Knoxville, TN.
 The types of treatment that an individual will receive, however, will be dependent on his or her own specific treatment needs.

-Get Professional Help At Our Knoxville, TN Opiate Addiction Rehab Center
+Get Professional Help At Our Opiate Rehab in Knoxville, TN

 There are millions of people just like you who are struggling with an opiate addiction.
 You do not need to be afraid to reach out for help.
 No matter where you are with your addiction, it is never too late to get the treatment you need to get your life back on track.

-With several different treatment options available at a Knoxville, Tennessee opiate addiction rehab center, you can end your physical dependence on opiates, identify and address the underlying causes of your addiction, and learn how to manage the psychological components related to your behaviors and actions.
+With several different treatment options available at our rehab center, you can end your physical dependence on opiates, identify and address the underlying causes of your addiction, and learn how to manage the psychological components related to your behaviors and actions.